-The Director of Welfare and Operations utilises school assemblies, the Student Representative Council, Prefect meetings and other student meetings or presentations, to promote a positive school climate, raise specific issues associated with acceptable interpersonal relationships and behavioural standards, ensures all students understand bullying in its various forms, leads staff meetings at least once each year that includes:

-raising staff awareness of bullying, the potential impact that bullying might have on students, teachers and parents, staff responsibility for reducing the likelihood of bullying and strategies for responding to incidents of bullying,
+The Director of Welfare and Operations utilises school assemblies, the Student Representative Council, Prefect meetings and other student meetings or presentations to promote a positive school climate, raise specific issues associated with acceptable interpersonal relationships and behavioural standards to ensure all students understand bullying in its various forms.
+Staff meetings are held at least once each year to include: raising staff awareness of bullying, the potential impact that bullying might have on students, teachers and parents, staff responsibility for reducing the likelihood of bullying and strategies for responding to incidents of bullying.